aaronallport/aaronallport.github.io/_posts/2015-10-28-Understanding-your-enterprise-software-is-like-riding-a-(motor)bike.md

 ## Breaking it down

-Of course, there are several stages to [being able to ride a 900cc motorcycle](https://www.gov.uk/ride-motorcycle-moped/bike-categories-ages-and-licence-requirements) (I'm based in the UK, so can only attest to the UK requirements):
+Just like being competent to get the most from a large scale piece of enterprise software, I find myself having to break down the challenge of riding my motorcycle in to several stages so that I am [able to ride a 900cc motorcycle](https://www.gov.uk/ride-motorcycle-moped/bike-categories-ages-and-licence-requirements) (I'm based in the UK, so can only attest to the UK requirements):

 * [Obtain provisional motorcycle license](https://www.gov.uk/apply-first-provisional-driving-licence)
 * [Compulsory Basic Training](https://www.gov.uk/cbt-compulsory-basic-training) or CBT (this lets you ride on the road, with "L" plates, on a machine no bigger than 125cc)